AshridgeTechnologies/elemento/stories/Backlog.md

 - Async Startup action causes error (as useEffect tries to call the Promise)
 - Multiple EditorControllers listening, causing effects such as Show me clicking and typing not working correctly (being called twice)
 - Menu button Show me shows all buttons
+- Service worker no longer serves files after being woken up (dirHandle lost)
+- Writes and preview updates get out of order - latest change sometimes does not show in Preview
+- Previews are mixed up if open two projects in different tabs
+- Does not show preview on new project - sw gives 404 - until reload frame